 What I’ve shared above deals more with the day-to-day items that you’ll find essential, but there are still some aspects of international travel – especially travel here in China – that are important to keep in mind.
 I’ll walk through a few of the most important ones below:

-- Bring a Copy of Your Passport: and store it in a different bag than your actual passport.
-As an added security precaution, I would also make a digital scan of your passport and visa and perhaps email it to yourself or store it in the cloud.
-Just to be safe.
+- Bring a Copy of Your Passport: You might also want to store it in a different bag than your actual passport.
+As an added security precaution, I make a digital scan of my passport and visa which I then email to myself just to be safe.

 The following are not essential to your trip here to China, but I think you’ll find that it’s nice to have a few of these things along with you.

 Has this been helpful?
-If so, then you might find even added value in the China packing list I’ve put together.
+If so, then you might find even added value in the China packing checklist I’ve put together.
 Just click on the button below and I’ll send it immediately to your email account.
-Just print it off and you’ll be good to go.
+Just print it off and you’ll be good to go!